What Does Progesterone Do Gcse

 Introduction: The Role of Progesterone in the Female Body

 Progesterone, primarily produced in the ovaries and the placenta during pregnancy, is a key player in the female reproductive cycle.
 Its name, derived from the Greek words "pro" (before) and "gestation" (pregnancy), hints at its significant role in preparing the body for potential pregnancy.
-However, its functions extend far beyond just pregnancy, influencing various aspects of female health and overall well-being.
+Even so, its functions extend far beyond just pregnancy, influencing various aspects of female health and overall well-being.
 This hormone works in concert with estrogen, another crucial female sex hormone, to regulate a complex system of physiological processes.

 Progesterone Production: Where it Comes From